 Where things change slightly is when it comes to offsite SEO; this is the important SEO elements that are not determined by your website itself.

-This includes local citations (read here to know what this means) and your Google My Business (aka Google Maps) listing.
+This includes local citations (read here to know what this means) and your Google Business Profile (aka Google Maps) listing.
 These two elements are very important if you want to rank at the top of Google in a particular location.